Sarahi54/Crate-Cave/README.md

 Deployment:
 ![Deployment](/assets/images/deployment-display.png "screenshot of github") The steps to deploy are as follows:
-In the GitHub repository, navigate to the Settings tab, From there go into Pages tab on left side, select the Main Branch Once the main branch has been selected, refresh page after a few minutes and a display with site url will appear at top of page.
+In the GitHub repository, navigate to the Settings tab, From there go into the Pages tab on left side, select the Main Branch Once the main branch has been selected, refresh the page after a few minutes and a display with site url will appear at top of page.
 The live link can be found here - https://sarahi54.github.io/Crate-Cave/

 Credits:

 -Content:

-- Used Social Media code from Love Running Project.
+- Used Social Media code from Love Running Project in order to display logos and links.
-- Alot of the structure of my PP1 came from Love Running Project , such as my Ethos-club section.
+- Alot of the structure of my PP1 came from the Love Running Project guide, such as my Ethos-club section.
 I used similar structure learned from my Love Running project.

 -Media:
-https://unsplash.com for dog pictures https://fonts.google.com for font options which were Oswald and Roboto
+https://unsplash.com for dog pictures https://fonts.google.com for font options which were Oswald and Roboto https://www.akc.org used as refrence for crate training guide https://www.uk.pedigree.com used as refrence for crate training guide